keithpickering/country-list/README.md

 There are a number of improvements that could be made with more time allotted:

 * The app compiles App.scss into a general stylesheet used by both pages.
 I'd like to figure out the best practices for generating these styles on a per-component basis while still taking advantage of SASS (and my preferred CSS framework)
-* The Loading indicator component uses styles that are included inline in `index.html`.
-This gives it quick access to the styles, but feels messy.
-This ties in with the previous point; I'd like to figure out a way to load CSS per-component.
 * Some animations and/or transitions between states would make the experience more fluid.
 In particular, the country cards should ideally animate when they're filtered.
 There seem to be a variety of libraries that aim to solve this (<a href="https://github.com/joshwcomeau/react-flip-move">this one seems nice, if unmaintained</a>).
 * Development mode has some FOUC (Flash of Unstyled Content) issues.
 FOUC is a known and recent issue with the `create-react-app` library, and only exists in development builds. <a href="https://github.com/facebook/create-react-app/issues/6399">More info</a>